We have organised some frequently asked questions about Mamatoto and breastfeeding.

 Colostrum is your baby’s first food which is made in your breasts while you are pregnant and is present when your baby is born.

 There is no nursery at the Centre.
 The baby stays in the room with you at all times.

-Immediately after birth, the baby usually goes up to the mother's abdomen/chest.
+Immediately after birth, the baby is placed on the mother’s abdomen/chest.
 Skin-to-skin contact is established and breastfeeding is initiated.

-The "Birth Package" - the cost for giving birth at the Centre - includes: 2 birth attendants and a doula attending the birth; birth supplies; the birthing room and 1 visit after you have given birth.
+The “Birth Package” – the cost for giving birth at the Centre – includes the birth team; birth supplies; the birthing room and 1 visit after you have given birth.

 All of our Support Groups; Educational Sessions and Classes are open to everyone whether you are a client at the Centre or not.